 I was going to add a hyperlink to some of these topics as a means to guide you to really good resources on the internet.
 But I didn't want anyone to think this is meant to be an exhaustive list!
 So I just thought you could google some of these topics yourself or go straight to Skyscript (for primary texts), Cafe Astrology (for interpretive texts) or Astrodienst (to cheat on chart calculations).
 I also want to make it clear there are lots of schools of astrology out there.
 In London, besides the Faculty, we have the London School of Astrology and other schools.
 The Astrological Lodge of London holds FREE beginners' classes but there are lots of less formal classes and workshops (like mine) that are opportunities to learn about astrology.

-So after a bit of fond thought on a Sunday morning, intermingled with a delightful Facebook chat with someone asking me about the AA conference in September, I wrote down some on my own steps to becoming the astrologer I am today (ahem).
+So after a bit of fond thought on a Sunday morning, intermingled with a delightful Facebook chat with someone asking me an astro conference, I wrote down some on my own steps to becoming the astrologer I am today (ahem).
 And by the way, I think you have to get through steps 1-8 (the rest are in no particular order) before you can call yourself an astrologer in public--just my opinion.
 And if you have a different opinion, why not leave it in the comment box?

 So here are the 26 steps to becoming an astrologer: